Jeremy Hinzman

 Jeremy Dean Hinzman (born 1979) is an Iraq War resister who was the first American deserter to seek refugee status in Canada.

 Born in Rapid City, South Dakota, Hinzman enlisted in the U.S. Army as a paratrooper with the 82nd Airborne Division and deserted in 2004 to avoid participating in the Iraq War.
-"He fled to Canada with his wife and preschool-age son.
+He fled to Canada with his wife and preschool-age son.
 Now living in Toronto and working as a bike courier, Hinzman faces a court-martial and a possible five-year prison sentence if he returns to the United States.
-Hinzman said he sought refugee status because he opposed the war in Iraq on moral grounds and argued the U.S. invasion violated international human rights standards."
+He said he sought refugee status because he opposed the war in Iraq on moral grounds and argued the U.S. invasion violated international human rights standards."

 He was one of the first to have his application for refugee status rejected—a decision he unsuccessfully appealed to the Federal Court and the Federal Court of Appeal.
 His request to appeal the decision to the Supreme Court was rejected in November 2007.
 At that time, he filed for a pre-removal risk assessment with Citizenship and Immigration Canada, which determines if a denied refugee applicant would be subject to torture, death or a risk of cruel and unusual treatment or punishment if returned to their country of origin.

 Distinct from his application for refugee status, he also filed for permanent residency on "humanitarian and compassionate grounds."